 Now that you know the difference between the two, it’s time you make a decision.
 What are you going to get, a framed glass pool fence or a frameless glass pool fence?

 The funny thing is, even if you know the difference, both still look aesthetically pleasing and it can still make it hard for you to come up with a decision.
 Apart from its sleek and modern design, both type of fences are also incredibly durable and sturdy and the prices are more or less the same so by choosing one over the other, it doesn’t make that much difference at all.
 In most cases, it all boils down to one’s personal opinion because let’s face it; although both have their differences, the variances are not that substantial.
 However, it is worth mentioning that majority of homeowners opt for the frameless type of glass fencing because it is barely noticeable.
 But there are also those who prefer the framed style.
+There are some other things to consider too.

 Semi Framed Glass Fences